 Figure 9-11 shows the curves of two distributions.
-The one on the left has a negative kurtosis of -0.2204 indicating a relatively flat distribution.
-The distribution on the right is just about 0, which means the distribution is just about normal.
-The value of -0.0102 is very close to 0.
-The uniformity of the curve's shape confirms this.
+The one on the left has a negative kurtosis of -0.82096 indicating a somewhat flat distribution.
+The distribution on the right is above 1, which means the distribution has a pronounced peak and relatively shorter tails.